-The most problematic plaques in the coronary arteries are not, as we used to think, the large stable plaques that are seen on angiograms and attacked by angioplasty and bypass surgery.
+The most problematic plaques in the coronary arteries are not, as we used to think, the large stable plaques that are seen on angiograms and attacked by angioplasty, stents, and bypass surgery.
 We now know that smaller, unstable “vulnerable plaques,” filled with inflammatory chemicals and topped with a thin fibrous cap, are far more dangerous.
 When this cap is disrupted, an inflammatory response is set into motion.
 Fibrin and other clotting factors rush to the scene, forming blood clots that may lodge in a coronary artery or in the brain—the coup de grace in heart attacks or strokes.

 High levels of inflammation are a very accurate predictor of cardiovascular disease risk, and one of the best ways to test for inflammation is to measure blood levels of C-reactive protein (CRP).
 CRP is manufactured in the liver in response to inflammation anywhere in the body—including the arteries.
 In a study published in the New England Journal of Medicine, Harvard researchers found that men with the highest levels of CRP were twice as likely to have had a stroke and three times as likely to have suffered a heart attack, compared to those with the lowest levels.